- Research & Data

 Tennessee-based businesses enjoy favorable access to water, large acreage sites, efficient and easily accessible transportation routes, practical and business-friendly zoning regulations, a mild climate, a skilled and dedicated workforce and high concentration of raw materials.

 Our healthy population of existing chemicals manufacturers requires a vast scope of skilled jobs that range from chemists to engineers and production workers.
-340+ establishments operate within this industry sector, including Eastman Chemical Company, Kilgore Flares, Unilever PLC, Bayer, 3M Company, Valspar Corporation, FUJIFILM Hunt Chemicals, EI Dupont De Nemours, Teknor Apex, Jones Plastic & Engineering, GCP Technologies, Primex Colors, The Chemours Company, Henkel Company, BASF Corporation, Vi-Jon Inc., Schwan Cosmetics, Kyzen Corporation, Ampro Industries and Colortech Inc. These companies employ 16K+ Tennesseans, ranking us first for employment concentration in the Southeast and fourth in the nation in the Downstream Chemicals Industry.
+340+ establishments operate within this industry sector, including Eastman Chemical Company, Kilgore Flares, Unilever PLC, Bayer, 3M Company, Valspar Corporation, FUJIFILM Hunt Chemicals, EI Dupont De Nemours, Teknor Apex, Jones Plastic & Engineering, GCP Technologies, Primex Colors, The Chemours Company, Henkel Company, BASF Corporation, Vi-Jon Inc., Schwan Cosmetics, Kyzen Corporation, Ampro Industries and Colortech Inc. These companies employ 16.7K+ Tennesseans, ranking us first for employment concentration in the Southeast and fifth in the nation in the Downstream Chemicals Industry.

 We understand this demand, which is why we’re collaborating with private and public universities to create top tier educational programs.
 The result is customized training that works in conjunction with needs of existing companies.
 Together, we’ll continue to offer a challenging curriculum that ensures Tennesseans are on the forefront of building a stronger chemicals sector.